psychemedia/storytelling-notes/ross-who-killed-the-bear.md

 >
 > [The site where the little bear was buried was] "only a few yards from the top of the hill where you can see nine counties on a clear day.
 >
-> "It was such a shame they were killed becuase they were only baby bears."
+> "It was such a shame they were killed because they were only baby bears."